ygda-org/programming-guide/sections/section-1.md

 > With scripts, you can add extra behavior to nodes.

-2) Create the script with the `Node:Default` template as we want you to write the movement script yourself.
+2) Create the script with the `Node:Default` template as we would like you to write the movement script yourself.
 ![creating script](../images/section-1/create_script.png)

-### Now, lets look at what we have so far...
+### Now, let's look at what we have so far...
 ```gdscript
 extends CharacterBody2D